tbreloff/Unums.jl/README.md

-  exponent        = same as in floats fraction        = same as in floats ubit            = boolean value, 0 for exact, 1 for inexact esizesize       = total size of the "exponent size" field... allows up to (2^ESS + 1) bits in the exponent fsizesize       = total size of the "fraction size" field... allows up to (2^FSS + 1) bits in the fraction
+  exponent        = same as in floats fraction        = same as in floats ubit            = boolean value, 0 for exact, 1 for inexact esize           = size of the exponent field fsize           = size of the fraction field esizesize       = total size of the "exponent size" field... allows up to (2^ESS + 1) bits in the exponent fsizesize       = total size of the "fraction size" field... allows up to (2^FSS + 1) bits in the fraction
 ```